 The McConnell Foundation dedicates itself to three focus areas to guide its work, including reconciliation.
 Learn more in our Overview section.

-Thanks to the courage of Indian residential school survivors, the work of the Truth and Reconciliation Commission, and the growing efforts of many individuals and organizations, more people than ever before are reflecting on what Canada will look like when reconciliation between Indigenous and non-Indigenous peoples becomes a reality and are taking concrete action to make this vision a reality.
+Thanks to the courage of residential school survivors, the work of the Truth and Reconciliation Commission, and the growing efforts of many individuals and organizations, more people than ever before are reflecting on what Canada will look like when reconciliation between Indigenous and non-Indigenous peoples becomes a reality and are taking concrete action to make this vision a reality.

 In the McConnell Foundation’s work on reconciliation, we put a high value on how we engage with existing and potential partners.
 We aim to co-create a respectful path to build relationships, whether the outcome is funding or not.
 We know that this journey is as much an internal as an external one, and that the work is personal, organizational and systemic.

 Scope · We wish to contribute to advance a reconciliation economy where wealth and resources are equitably shared and sustainably stewarded for this generation and those yet to come, in relationship with both Indigenous and non-Indigenous peoples.

 - Recognizing the knowledge-base and experience to support new ideas and problem-solve, including Western and Indigenous knowledge.

 - Recognizing that trauma underlines and informs many Indigenous communities, and ensuring that projects are rooted in healing and reconciliation.

 - Ensuring that Indigenous cultures and values inform all aspects of an initiative or project.

 - Providing the necessary resources and capacity to enable and support Indigenous innovators.